mcandre/tinyrick/README.md

 required-features = ["letmeout"]
 ```

-Give `tinyrick` a whirl and watch how he behaves?
-I hope he's practicing good manners :P
+Launch a terminal session in your project directory, and run `tinyrick`.
+Watch how he behaves...
+I hope tinyrick is practicing good manners :P

 What happens when you run:

+* `tinyrick banner`?
 * `tinyrick test`?
 * `tinyrick publish`?
 * `tinyrick clean`?
 * `tinyrick build`?
+* `VERBOSE=1 tinyrick build`?

-I bet the freakin' moon explodes if you run `tinyrick build build build`!
+I bet the freakin' moon explodes if you run `VERBOSE=1 tinyrick build build build`!
 (Hold onto your pants~)

-### Debriefing
+# DEBRIEFING

 Where are my pants?
 Let's break down the code so far:

 * `fn name() { ... }` declares a task named `name`.
 * `deps(requirement)` caches a dependency on task `requirement`.
-* `exec!(...)` runs raw shell commands.
+* `exec!(...)` spawns raw shell command processes.
+* `VERBOSE=1` enables command string emission during processing.
 * `phony!(...)` disables dependency caching for some tasks.
 * `wubba_lubba_dub_dub!(default; ...)` exposes a `default` task and some other tasks to the `tinyrick` command line.
 * `letmeout` is a feature gate, so that neither the `tinyrick` package, nor the mini `rick` binary escape with your Rust package when you `tinyrick publish`.

-### DoN't UsE sHelL cOmMaNdS!1
+# DoN't UsE sHelL cOmMaNdS!1

 Just because the tinyrick library offers several *supremely convenient* macros for executing shell commands doesn't mean that you should always shell out.
+No way, man!

-No way!
-Whenever possible, use regular Rust code.
-There's like a ba-jillion [crates](https://crates.io) of prewritten code, so you might as well use 'em.
+Whenever possible, use regular Rust code, as in the `banner()` example.
+There's like a ba-jillion [crates](https://crates.io) of prewritten Rust code, so you might as well use it!

 # CONTRIBUTING